CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-mzmine2.md

 Download the latest version of MZmine2 software (version MZmine v2.33 minimum) at [https://github.com/mzmine/mzmine2/releases](https://github.com/mzmine/mzmine2/releases).

 ### Convert your LC-MS/MS Data to an Open Format
 MZmine2 accepts different input formats.
-Note that we recommand to first convert your files to mzML format before doing MZmine2 processing.
+Note that we recommand to first convert your files to mzML or mzXML format before doing MZmine2 processing.
 [See the documentation here](fileconversion.md).

 #### Processing Steps